Jonatan-Chaverri/velum-network/README.md

 Velum is not:

 - a hosted agent runtime
-- a mandatory marketplace ecosystem
+- a public agent directory or ad listing
 - a wallet-centric application
 - a cryptography demo

 Your agents do **not** have to live inside Velum.

-Instead, Velum integrates into the systems you already run.
+Velum integrates into the systems you already run, and agent-to-agent transfer amounts that flow through it stay confidential.

-## Core Product Story
+## Who It's For

-Developers already have:
+Developers and teams that already operate:

 - OpenAI agents
 - LangChain workflows